Welcome to Plantar Fasciitis Online

 Cortisone injections

-Combining the Kraedl ICD Insoles with our Self-Managed Daily Routine Program we created our unique “Kraedl Treatment Plan”.
-This program addresses all aspects of the healing process including the time you spend on your feet, and the “do’s and don’ts” of managing Plantar fasciitis.
+Combining the Kraedl ICD Insoles with our Self-Managed Daily Routine Program, we created our unique “Kraedl Treatment Plan”.
+This program addresses all aspects of the healing process, including the time you spend on your feet, and the “dos and don’ts” of managing Plantar fasciitis.

-The Kraedl Treatment Plan is available Australia wide, exclusive to Plantar Fasciitis Online.
+The Kraedl Treatment Plan is designed to provide a permanent cure and is available Australia wide, exclusive to Plantar Fasciitis Online.